cardano-foundation/CIPs/CIP-dapp-bridge-rework/README.md

 * **`metadata`**

-  An object describing a set of [metadata](#metadata) that you want to include in the transaction.
+  Describes a set of metadata that must be included in the transaction.
 It's optional - it can be set to `null`, or omitted.

-  Consists of two fields:

-  * `body`

-    Describes the directly transmitted set of [metadata](#metadata).
-This is a mandatory field for this object.

-    > **Note:** The data provided here are not included in the txBody; they will be included in the auxularyData section of the created transaction.

-  * `hash`

-    Describes an explicitly specified [hash](#hexstring) of the metadata, that will be included in the txBody.
-This is an optional parameter - it can be set to "auto", or omitted if you want the wallet to calculate the required hash itself.

-    > **Note:** `hash` is not required to be associated with the provided `body` at the time of **signing**.
-If `hash` does not refer to `body`, we expect that the DApp providing such a data set plans to replace the `body` just before sending the transaction.
-This can be useful, for example, for organizing NFT lotteries.

 * **`additionalSigns`**